 Small for gestational age babies may look mature, but they are smaller than other babies of the same gestational age.
 They may be small all over, or they may be of normal length and size but have lower weight and body mass.
 These babies may be born:

 Many small for gestational age babies have low birth weight.
 But not all are premature.
 They may not have the same problems as premature babies.
 Other babies, especially those with intrauterine growth restriction, may look thin and pale, and have loose, dry skin.
 The umbilical cord is often thin and dull-looking rather than shiny and fat.

-Babies with this problem are often diagnosed before birth.
+Babies with this problem are often diagnosed with intrauterine growth restriction before birth.
 During pregnancy, a baby’s size can be guessed in different ways.
 The height of the top of a mother’s uterus can be measured from the pubic bone.
 This measurement in centimeters usually links with the number of weeks of pregnancy after the 20th week.
 If the measurement is low for the number of weeks, then the baby may be smaller than expected.

-Other procedures used for diagnosis may include:
+Other tests used for diagnosis may include:

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-Babies with this problem may be physically more mature than their small size shows.
+Babies with this problem may be physically more mature than their small size would suggest.
 But they may be weak and less able to take large feedings or stay warm.
 Treatment may include:

 Babies who are also premature may have other needs.
 They may need oxygen and a breathing machine (ventilator).

 Babies who are small for gestational age or who have intrauterine growth restriction may have problems at birth.
 These can include:

 Prenatal care is important in all pregnancies.
 It is especially helpful to see any problems with the baby’s growth.
 For a healthy pregnancy, stop smoking if you smoke, and don't use drugs or alcohol while you are pregnant.
 Eating a healthy diet during pregnancy may also help.